 Why is it important?
 It might sound a little bit clumsy, but here is an explanation to end all explanations on the mater — actual data taken from actual people (with values, behaviors, attitudes, and attributes) allows product delivery directed to target audience accordingly and not approximately.
 It is a long way of saying “giving people what they want”.

-The biggest advantage of applying ad retargeting is a drastic increase in efficiency of delivering ad content.
+The biggest advantage of applying ad retargeting is a drastic increase in the efficiency of delivering ad content.
 Here’s how:

 - Keeps the campaign costs streamlined and within reasonable scope;